-Founded by Joyce and Bill Cummings, Cummings Institute for World Justice (IWJ) has two major missions: to use education to help prevent future genocides and other intercultural violence and injustices, and to aid in the post-genocide recovery and rebuilding of Rwanda.
-Through these efforts, IWJ aims to support those who will teach the next generation of world citizens to be active in confronting societal conditions that might lead to genocide, including prejudice, hatred, racism, anti-Semitism, homophobia, social inequality, and intolerance of any kind.
+Cummings Foundation’s mission in supporting genocide and holocaust education and prevention programs is two-fold: to use education to help prevent future genocides and other intercultural violence and injustices, and to aid in the post-genocide recovery and rebuilding of Rwanda.
+Through these efforts, Cummings Foundation aims to support those who will teach the next generation of world citizens to be active in confronting societal conditions that might lead to genocide, including prejudice, hatred, racism, anti-Semitism, homophobia, social inequality, and intolerance of any kind.

 National and International Grant Recipients

-Grants focused outside the Foundation's priority area of northeastern Massachusetts are typically made through Institute for World Justice.
-Its international philanthropy is directed almost exclusively toward Rwandan entities and others with which it already has relationships.
+Grants focused outside the Foundation’s priority area of northeastern Massachusetts are typically directed almost exclusively toward Rwandan entities and others with which it already has relationships.

-Through invitation-only grants, Cummings Institute for World Justice has been pleased to partner with the following national and international organizations.
+Through invitation-only grants, Cummings Foundation has been pleased to partner with the following national and international organizations.